tonyguesswho/Express-JWT-Boilerplate/README.md

 ## TODO
 - [] Switch hashing algorithm to bcrypt
 - [] Redis or Mongo blacklist after token is no longer used
+- [] Move configuration to a .env instead of .json

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.